 This course focuses on the writing and organizational skills essential for journalistic and public relations functions related to collegiate, professional and Olympic sports coverage.
 The functions of sports information are closely related to media coverage and may include the operation of sporting events.
-Prerequisite: COM 110 or BUS 202.
+Prerequisite: C or better in COM 110 or BUS 202.